Carl-Hellberg-Eriksson/membership-system/Readme.md

 ### Database

 If you don't have one already, create a local server and replace the default connectionstring in appsettings.Development.json with one to your own.
 You will probably need to add TrustServerCertificate=True to not get SSL error.
+(If you are using credentials in the connection string, don't push it to the repo.
+We will figure out another way to store it.)

 Initiate the Database by using the Dotnet CLI and running

 ´´´